top of page

-Our goal for the projects we build is to work as a team with the owner and designers.
-We strive to get the work completed in a timely manner while maintaining a high level of craftsmanship and quality, so we believe the Cost Plus –T&M contract method is the best way to achieve this.
+Our goal for the projects we build is to work as a team with the owner and qualified designers.
+We strive to get the work completed in a timely manner while maintaining a high level of craftsmanship and quality, so we believe the T&M contract method is the best way to achieve this.
 We start by getting to know what the client values most, Design, Budget, Quality, or Return in investment, and then assist in giving every resource you need to help make your final product everything you are hoping for.

 We work with the homeowner to develop a scope of work and then a line-by-line budget based on this scope, plans and specifications.
 This budget is a magnitude of the project’s expected cost, and the only amount paid is the actual amount work that is performed.

 We assign a job # for every project we are contracted to build.
 Either the job # or last name is put on every material receipt and invoice for BBNW to keep track of project expenses.
 This assures clarity when it comes to tracking jobs

 Labor Hours (Billable hours)

 We track all time with which it takes to finish the contracted project including material runs, labor, dump runs, and all end of the project touch-ups until the completion of the project.
-We add up the hours then add them to the box.com billing system giving the homeowner a copy twice a month of work performed, invoices, and receipts to date.
+We add up the hours then add them to the box.com billing system giving the homeowner a copy once a month of work performed, invoices, and receipts to date.